 If you want to, your personal adviser can advise and support you to get in touch with people who are special to you or who cared for you in the past.
 They can also support you to re-connect with family in cases where it will be a positive step for you.
 They can help you to develop healthy relationships with friends and family and help you keep safe.
 Click here to find out how to get a PA if you haven’t already got one.

 If and when you want to we will help you to understand your time in care and your life history, including your case files.
-This can include support to trace your family if needed and support to access extra emotional support if you need it as we understand this can be a challenging time.
+This can include support to trace your family if needed and support with extra emotional support if you need it as we understand this can be a challenging time.
 Speak to your personal adviser if you would like to look at this.

-Your personal adviser will always respect your own gender and sexual identity.
+Your personal adviser will always respect your gender and sexual identity.
 They can help you access services that offer support with your sexual and gender identity needs.

 Your personal adviser will give you advice and help you to challenge any discrimination you face as a care leaver.

 Your personal adviser can help you find support if you are pregnant or have a young child.
 Children’s Centres are great places to find things like parenting groups and other support for young families with children under 5.
 For more information please see: Childern's Centre Services